 2. Children being used in the battle

-The idea may be to bring more chaos and negativity so that nothing moves forward.
+The best way to maintain good terms with your ex when children are involved is to create a custody schedule and parenting plan and strictly stick to it.
+Let your conversations and meetings revolve around the children only.
+And do your job of good parenting without entertaining the urge to compete with your ex.
 “Being stuck in power battles even when you are separated, where a child is used as a pawn is one of the aspects of unhealthy boundaries with ex-wife or husband,” says Kavita.

 What to do: Leave children out of your battle.
 Don’t drag them into your ego tussles for you will never be able to move forward.
 Set the terms of parenting in your divorce agreement.